 - Charlotte has grown wary of eating fish when she’s travelling because she has gotten food poisoning twice.

-- People are growing weary of sharing their personal data with companies because sometimes this information is shared with other organizations without their permission.
+- People are growing wary of sharing their personal data with companies because sometimes this information is shared with other organizations without their permission.

 In both of these phrases, the verb grow means to become.